HTTP API

 Failures, retries and guarantees

-The order of which state changes reaches a webhook is not guaranteed.
-If a webhook call is delayed or failed it might mean that a change to a confirmed state is received after a change to completed.
-The dates on the request can help with some edge-cases and any errors can be resolved via a regular synchronization.
+Please note that the order in which state changes are received by a webhook is not guaranteed.
+In cases where a webhook call is delayed or fails, it's possible that a change to a confirmed state may be received after a change to completed.
+To handle such situations, the request dates can provide valuable context, and any discrepancies or errors can be addressed through your regular synchronization process.